 NDCs (Nationally Determined Contributions)—Government commitments to reduce greenhouse gas emissions under Paris Agreement of the UNFCCC process.

-Negative Emissions Technologies (NETs)—Alternative term for greenhouse gas removal (including carbon removal) used by IPCC
+Negative Emissions Technologies (NETs)—Alternative term for greenhouse gas removal (including carbon dioxide removal) used in various IPCC reports.

 Ocean acidification—A decrease in the pH of sea water due to the uptake of anthropogenic carbon dioxide.
 (RS)